myaomeow/myaomeow.github.io/_pages/projects.md

 ## Research

-I am a current junior at Caltech studying physics with a minor in computer science.
+I am a current senior at Caltech studying applied physics.
 My current research interests involve ultrasound and MRI imaging and therapy, under the mentorship of [Mikhail Shapiro](http://cce.caltech.edu/people/mikhail-g-shapiro) and Mohamad Abedi in the [Shapiro Laboratory](http://shapirolab.caltech.edu/).
 Prior to Caltech, I worked in the Gruenert Lab at UCSF on stem cell research and modification through CRISPR/Cas9 technologies.
 I aspire to pursue a career as a physician-scientist, involving research at the intersection of multiple fundamental sciences for real-world applications.

 ### Cancer Therapy Using Engineered Probiotics